Jalen-Chen/Tag_Generator/README.md

 # Tag_Generator
 Tag_Gererator will create a Markdown file which contains all tags in your works.
 The generotar supports multi-tags as well as multi-level tag.
+Each tag within the tag file could link to its orginary file and user could open with a single click.

 # Environment
 You need Python3 installed in order to use this tool.
 To check your current Python version, run code below in your terminal: